dthpulse/vagrant-for-testing-ceph/README.md

 ### Preparing for Build Validation tests

+*Steps in this chapter are not needed if you are going to use _build_validation.sh_ script.
+Script can do it for you automatically*

 #### Creating Vagrant Box

 In this example we are going to use SLE-15-SP2-Snapshot15 and SES7-M10.